The 1st Commandment

 - And that’s if the authorities are even trying to enforce the actual truth.
 More likely they would just decide for themselves what to declare to be the “truth“, and force everyone to go along with that.

 - If you were going to outlaw lying, you would need to have a rigorous definition that makes it clear exactly what is and what is not a lie.
 Do technically true but misleading statements count as lies?
 How about technically false statements that nobody takes seriously, that do not and are not intended to lead to false beliefs?
 Are those “lies”?
 The Bible doesn’t say.

 - Lying may be a bad thing to do, but it’s definitely not so bad that it should be punished with neverending torture.

 - God deceives people quite a lot in the Bible.
-Like the time he sent a deceiving spirit to inspire a false prophecy that would lead to somebody getting killed.
 If he wants us to always be honest, he’s not setting a very good example.

 - Why specify “against your neighbor”?
 If someone doesn’t happen to live near me, does that make it okay to testify falsely against them?

 You shall not covet your neighbor’s wife.
 You shall not set your desire on your neighbor’s house or land, his male or female servant, his ox or donkey, or anything that belongs to your neighbor.

 - Is this a good moral rule?
 It doesn’t look too promising, since it assumes that women are property.
 It lists wives along with cows and donkeys and slaves and other things your neighbor might own.

 - Oh, and speaking of slaves, a good law would have discouraged people from wanting to enslave people at all, not just in the specific case where the person already belongs to somebody else.